 Did you know that drowning is the second-leading cause of accidental death for children under the age of 14?
 The Make a Splash Tour presented by Phillips 66 visited four cities nationwide during the 1st two weeks of June to raise awareness around the importance of learning how to swim.

-The kickboard serves as reminder for parents to enroll their children in swim lessons, and for Congress to add this critical question to the 2020 Census in order to gain an accurate count of a family’s ability to swim in the U.S. All are encouraged to sign the petition by visiting http://bit.ly/swimfoundation.
+The kickboard serves as reminder for parents to enroll their children in swim lessons.
+A reminder for Congress to add this critical question to the 2020 Census.
+This will help gain an accurate count of a family’s ability to swim in the U.S. All are encouraged to sign the petition by visiting http://bit.ly/swimfoundation.